duncanmwanik/MyMorningArduino/README.md

 # MyMorning
 The repo contains all the firmware codes for the project and instructions on how to load them to the hardware.

+#NOTE
+- Power the PCB separately using the Micro-USB.
+Do not use the Vcc from the FTDI chip.
+This ensures the ESP32 is getting enough power to run Bluetooth and the motor.

 ## Requirements
 1) Download and setup the Arduino ide [here](https://www.arduino.cc/en/software) if you don't have it already installed for your machine.
 2) Install the board support package for ESP32 by goint to ` Tools > Board:xx > Board Manager`.
 In the search bar type ESP32 and select install ESP32 by Espressif Systems.